 ‘spare part’ means a separate part that can replace a part with the same or similar function in a product;

-‘professional repairer’ means an operator or undertaking which provides services of repair and professional maintenance of household tumble driers;
+‘professional repairer’ means an operator or undertaking which provides services of repair and professional maintenance of household tumble dryers;

-‘standard cotton programme’ means the name of the programme declared by the manufacturer, importer or authorised representative as to be able to dry cotton laundry with an initial moisture content of the load of 60 % up to a remaining moisture content of the load of 0 %, and to which ecodesign requirements relate;
+‘eco programme’ means the name of the programme declared by the manufacturer, importer or authorised representative as to be able to dry cotton laundry with an initial moisture content of the load of 60 % down to a remaining moisture content of the load of 0 %, and to which ecodesign requirements relate.
+The declared rated capacity for the eco programme shall not be lower than the highest declared rated capacity among all the cotton programmes of the tumble dryer.

 ‘programme’ means a series of operations that are pre-defined and which are declared by the manufacturer, importer or authorised representative as suitable for drying certain types of textile.

+‘networked standby mode’ or ‘Pnsm’ means a mode in which the local space heater is able to activate another function by way of a remotely initiated trigger from a network connection;

 ANNEX II